We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Stv23

-I absolutely have to write a comment on Roi d'Orient, as this was the first fragrance I deliberately bought and wore for a long time.
-Even now, as I am getting to know more and more great niche fragrances, this one is still one of my absolute favorites.
+I absolutely have to write a comment about Roi d'Orient, as this was the first fragrance I consciously purchased and wore for a long time.
+Even now, as I get to know more and more amazing niche perfumes, this one still ranks among my absolute favorites.

-Where a peppery freshness is initially perceptible at the beginning, this makes room for sweetish-powdery, spicy and also discreetly woody notes over time.
-A very warm and pleasant fragrance and so far the only one for which I have actually received one or two compliments.
+At first, a peppery freshness is noticeable, but over time it gives way to sweet-powdery, spicy, and also subtly woody notes.
+A very warm and pleasant scent, and so far the only one for which I have actually received a compliment or two.

-Of course it fits perfectly to the colder days in autumn and winter, but in my opinion it can also be worn wonderfully in warm summer nights.
-For me it is not only a feel-good fragrance for at home, but also fits perfectly for going out in the evening.
+It fits perfectly with the colder days of autumn and winter, but in my opinion, it can also be wonderfully worn on mild summer nights.
+For me, it is not just a feel-good scent for home, but it also fits perfectly for going out in the evening.

-In any case, I will always keep a place in my collection, even if more and more expensive niche fragrances will be added.
+It will definitely always have a place in my collection, even as more and more significantly more expensive niche fragrances join it.

 1 Comment